HistoryAtState/hsg-shell/README.md

 ## Development

-`gulp build` builds the resource folder with fonts, optimized images, minified app.js and compiled styles
+`gulp build` builds the resource folder with fonts, optimized images, vendor javascript libraries and compiled styles

 `gulp deploy` sends the resource folder to a local existDB - you may have to edit the credentials in gulpfile.js